tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 We can ask these questions to help decide:

-- Is the spacing helping group
+- Is the spacing helping group the right content together to help the user understand what UI elements are related to each other?
+- Is there enough space between the elements to actually feel comfortable?
+- Does anythi